 Friends, all Gods are not the same.
-The Muslims don't believe in this God.
-The Mormons don't believe in this God.
+Muslims don't believe in this God.
+Mormons don't believe in this God.
 In Paul's day, the Romans were very religious but they certainly didn't believe in this Trinitarian God.
 Neither did the Jews, for that matter.
 So wherever Paul went he spelled it out.
-We don't believe in a generic God, but in one Creator God who has always existed as three eternal persons, Father, Son, and Holy Spirit, a Trinitarian God.
+We don't believe in a generic God, but in the one, true Creator God who has always existed as three eternal persons, Father, Son, and Holy Spirit, a Trinitarian God.

 2. We don't believe in a complicated religious system, but in a personal God who has entered into a Trinitarian relationship with us.
-Break that sentence into smaller chunks.
-We don't believe in a complicated religious system.
+Let's break that sentence into smaller chunks.

+First, we don't believe in a complicated religious system.
 That's what the Greeks and the first century Romans had, an elaborate, fanciful, complicated religious system in which human beings tried to appease and earn the favor of the gods.
 We don't believe in that, nor in any other complicated religious system.
 That's not what Christianity is, though sadly, many keep trying to turn it into that.
 We believe in a personal God who has entered into a Trinitarian relationship with us.

-Notice the phrase "be with you all" in our benediction.
+Then notice the phrase "be with you all".
 "May the grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit be with you all."
-Christianity is all about, not what we do to reach God, but what the Triune God has done, Father, Son and Holy Spirit, to be with us!
+Christianity is all about, not what we do to reach God, but what the Triune God has done, Father, Son and Holy Spirit, to be with us.
+He is a personal God who enters into a Trinitarian relationship with sinners like us.